clux/modul8/Readme.md

 Clearly this as some advantages.
 By having all requires of jQuery explicitly defined you know exactly what parts of your code depend on it.
 It will show up in your require tree, and you will quickly identify what code is actually DOM dependent, and what isn't or shouldn't be.

-Brownie already does some of this for you anyway, it allows at most your mainDomain to wait for the DOM.
+Modul8 already does some of this for you anyway, it allows at most your mainDomain to wait for the DOM.
 If you can figure out how to separate on the domain level, then you are already good on your way to resolving spaghetti hell.
 Perhaps by having jQuery available everywhere on that domain isnt _that_ bad.
 Probably not, but by not having it available by default, it is easier to see what actually needs it and what doesn't, and it becomes harder to accidentally introduce dependencies in areas that should not have them.